If the Creator’s voice is always reaching out to us — always wooing and beckoning us to a greater life in him, then why are we so hard of hearing?

 1. We often leave little room.
 Programed to fill spare moments with screen time, we run through life, seldom slowing down enough to gauge the condition of our hearts — to really feel and know our deepest longings and let our old wounds breathe.
 If we keep our distance from our hearts, how can we be intimate with God’s heart?
-How can we hear Him?
-It’s into our hearts that He speaks.
+How can we hear him?
+It’s to our hearts that he speaks.

-2. We can easily neglect God’s word.
+2. We can easily neglect God’s Word.
 God’s voice is not hidden.
-He’s already spoken over 700,000 words onto the pages of scripture.
-Of course, His voice is not limited to scripture, but if we feel disconnected from what He’s saying, maybe it’s because His word is not central in our life.
-Hearing from God is as simple as opening the Bible.
+He’s already spoken over 700,000 words onto the pages of Scripture.
+Of course, his voice is not limited to Scripture, but if we feel disconnected from what he’s saying, maybe it’s because his Word is not central in our life.
+Hearing from God is as simple as reading the Bible.

-3. We sometimes fear His voice.
-As the all-knowing and Holy One, He might point something out that we’re not ready to hear.
-That’s true, but we can forget that He is also very good at preparing our hearts to obey, and that He has perfect intentions towards us.
+3. We sometimes fear his voice.
+We are sometimes afraid that, as the all-knowing and Holy One, God might point something out that we don't want to hear.
+He might, but let's not forget that he is also very good at preparing our hearts to obey and that he has perfect intentions towards us.

-The voice of the thief would entice us with false promises of life, but Jesus’ voice is leading us into true, abundant life.
-To experience all He has for us, we need to become sheep that know His voice intimately and that takes practice and intentionality.
+The enemy of God would entice us with false promises of life, but Jesus’ voice is leading us into true, abundant life.
+To experience all he has for us, we need to become sheep that know his voice intimately.
+That takes practice and intentionality.

 Would you like help connecting with God?
 Fill in the form below and one of our mentors will glady join you on your journey of discovery.